fractaldotbox/ddevkit/README.md

 Inspired by [shadcn/ui](https://github.com/shadcn-ui/ui/tree/main)

 ⚠️ This is alpha version under active development
+## For developers
+- only storybook is working for now, `pnpm --filter storybook storybook`
+- will extract components patterns into registry and make that work with shadcn

 ## Design principles
 - 🔻 Minimized dependencies, familiar techstack.
 No `ethers`.
 All in `viem` `wagmi` `permissionless` `radix` `tailwindcss`, user controls the rest.